Entropy and diffusion characterize mutation accumulation and biological information loss: Results

-Instead of modeling only a single process, such as DNA mutation, there is a clear space in aging analysis for a parallelization of multiple parameters.
-The entropic gain of DNA mutation, transcript error, gene expression noise, translation error, chromatin structure, and even things like protein misfolding, or oxidative damage to proteins or lipids could in principle be modeled by some form of entropy.
-We summarize this perspective by slight modification of the advection diffusion equation from Equation \eqref{eq:advecdiffsolution} to incorporate all possible sources of entropy (i.e. DNA mutation, transcript error, translation error, chromatin structure, etc.)
+There is a clear space in aging analysis for a parallelization of multiple entropy parameters within a single cell or organism.
+The entropic gain of DNA mutation, transcript error, gene expression noise, translation error, chromatin structure, and even things like protein misfolding, or oxidative damage to proteins or lipids may in principle be modeled by some form of entropy.
+We summarize this perspective to incorporate all possible sources of entropy (i.e. DNA mutation, transcript error, translation error, chromatin structure, etc.)

 where $H_i$ is each potential source of entropy.
-The value of $D$ and $\lambda$ for each source of entropy can be independently calculated with distributions within a cell or set of cells, and we hypothesize that this quantity can be summed.
 At this time it is unclear as to how the varying system's entropic gains should be normalized; perhaps by some factor of the relative fitness cost per unit of entropy gained for each system measured.
-We simply note that the sum of all entropy within a cell or group of cells is relevant to encountering the entropic threshold, which we consider the ``entropy catastrophe".
+We simply note that the sum of all entropy within a cell or group of cells is relevant to encountering an entropic threshold, which we consider the ``entropy catastrophe".